Reinforcement Learning from Hierarchical Critics: Introduction

-One hint at enabling MARL algorithms to overcome these challenges may lie in the way in which multiple agents are hierarchically structured \cite{mnih2015human}.
-Inspired by feudal reinforcement learning \cite{dayan1993improving}, the DeepMind group proposed Feudal Networks (FuNs) \cite{vezhnevets2017feudal}, which employ a manager module and a worker module for hierarchical reinforcement learning.
-The manager sets abstract goals, which are conveyed to and enacted by the worker, who generates primitive actions at every tick of the environment.
-Furthermore, the FuNs structure has been extended to cooperative reinforcement learning \cite{ahilan2019feudal}, whereby the manager learns to communicate sub-goals to multiple workers.
-Indeed, these properties of extracting sub-goals from the manager allow FuN to outperform a strong baseline agent on tasks dramatically.
+However, the above studies did not improve hierarchical learning with actor-critic structure.
+Considering the way in which agents are hierarchically structured may enable RL algorithms to overcome the challenges of excessive training time \cite{mnih2015human}.
+Inspired by feudal reinforcement learning \cite{dayan1993improving}, the DeepMind group proposed the feudal network (FuN) \cite{vezhnevets2017feudal}, which employs manager and worker modules for hierarchical reinforcement learning.
+The manager sets abstract goals, which are conveyed to and enacted by the worker, who generates primitive actions at each environment tick.
+The FuN structure has been extended to cooperative reinforcement learning \cite{ahilan2019feudal}, in which the manager learns to communicate sub-goals to multiple workers.
+Indeed, the ability to extract subgoals from the manager allows FuN to dramatically outperform a strong baseline agent on tasks.

-However, almost all the above MARL methods ignore this critical fact that an agent might have access to the multiple cooperative critics to speed up the learning process and increase the rewards on competition tasks.
-In particular, it is frequently the case that high-level agents agree to be assigned different observations that co-work with low-level agents for the benefit of hierarchical cooperation.
-For example, military personnel typically have different roles and responsibilities.
-The commander is required to monitor multiple information sources, assess changing operational conditions and recommend courses of action to soldiers.
-The advanced hierarchical MARL technologies can evaluate the relative importance of new and changing data and make recommendations that will both improve decision-making capabilities and empower commanders to make practical judgements as quickly as possible.